-In partnership with the buyer, we determine the historical, cultural and architectural significance of the property – both exterior and interior features – that will be important for a long time into the future.
-The Protective Covenants will be attached to the Deed.
-Click here for an example of Sample Protective Covenants agreement.
+In partnership with the buyer, we determine the historical, cultural and architectural significance of the property – exterior and with limited interior features – that will be important forever.
+The Protective Covenants are attached to the Deed and signed at or prior to closing.

 In partnership with the buyer, we draft the Rehabilitation Agreement which is an outline of scope of work and timeline for completion, along with end use of the property.
 Each Rehabilitation Agreement is unique and we support work completed in phases.

 Vacant lots are available in many locations in the historic districts.
 Some are for private sale and some owned by a government entity.
 Preservation of Wilson will work in partnership with the buyer/developer to ensure the new structure is in keeping with the goals of Preservation of Wilson and within the design guidelines by the Historic Preservation Commission.